calinovidiu96/plain-graphql/README.md

 In the `/graphql/resolvers/uploadDocuments` folder you will find two options of importing:

 -   With relationship between Product and Producer
-    !
-This one is more time comsuming !
+    ⏰ This one is more time comsuming ⏰

-    For an organized relationship between Producers and Products use the next two functions:
+    For an organized relationship between Producers and Products use this approach:

-    -   First function will introduce all producers from the .csv file (by unique names)
+    -   `importProducersInDb()` function will import all producers from the .csv file (by unique names)
-    -   Second function will introduce all products (with a producerId)
+    -   `importToDatabaseWithFilter()` function will import all products (with a producerId)

-    For eficiency, the importToDatabaseWithFilter function uses a Map that will store the found users with the Name as KEY and producerId as VALUE so it will take the Producer from the Map for next products with the same producerName
+    For eficiency, the `importToDatabaseWithFilter()` function uses a Map that will store the found users with the `producerName` as KEY and `producer._id` as VALUE so it will take the Producer from the Map for next products with the same `producerName`.

--   Without relationship between Product and Producer
+-   Without relationship between Product and Producer ⚡ This one is more time efficient ⚡

-    For BULK import of Products without a relationship of producerId just with the producerName assinged, use the next function
+    For BULK import of Products without a relationship of producerId just with the producerName assinged, use the `importToDatabase()` function.

 ## 💻 Install with Docker